pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### Convergence
 The maximum likelihood parameter estimates found by \gls{admb} indicated a well-converged model.
 The base model had a small maximum gradient component (0.0002317) and a positive definite Hessian matrix, both of which are associated with converged models.

-Runs with 100 alternative sets of starting parameter values found no models with a better likelihood (Table \ref{tab:likelihoods}).
+Runs with 100 alternative sets of starting parameter values found no models with a better likelihood (**Table JITTER RESULTS**).
 Of the 100 jittered model runs, 74 reconverged to the best estimates associated with the base model, while 76 reconverged to within 0.25% of the best estimate.
 This indicates that the data is relatively informative about the population dynamics of the stock, as the model fits to the data were virtually identical.

 ### Sensitivity Analyses
 #### Sensitivity to growth parameters
 Growth parameters are uncertain for shortspine thornyhead due to difficulties in determining age from otoliths and subsequent lack of length-at-age information for this species.
 The 2023 assessment used growth parameters based on length-at-age information from @butler_1995 of shortspine thornyhead collected in Oregon and Northern California from 1978-87, 1988, and 1990.
 The data is sex-specific and with two age readers (N=1,023).
 A sensitivity analysis was conducted to higher growth observed by @kline_1996 of shortspine thornyhead collected from central California in 1991.
 Fish were unsexed, with a smaller sample size (N=319) and only a single age reader.
 A sensitivity of length-at-age 25% higher and 10% lower was conducted to encompass the uncertainty in growth.
 Different assumptions about growth did not have much influence on relative spawning depletion.
 Depletion levels in the final year were slightly greater in a higher growth scenario and slightly lower in a lower growth scenario (Figure \ref{fig:growth_sensitiv_mngmt}).
 Spawning output was more sensitive to assumptions about growth, with much higher spawning output when assuming higher growth (Figure \ref{fig:growth_sensitiv_spawning}).
-The high growth sensitivity had a slightly better overall fit to the data, including to the survey indices and length compositions (Table \ref{tab:growthsentivititytab}).
+The high growth sensitivity had a slightly better overall fit to the data, including to the survey indices and length compositions (Table \ref{tab:sentivititytab}).
 Different assumptions about growth influence recruitment patterns and the timing of strong year classes.
 However, the influence of different growth assumptions is also sensitive to changes in other parameters, such as natural mortality.

 #### Sensitivity to maturity
 The 2023 assessment uses updated maturity-at-length information from the \gls{s-wcgbt} and port-sampling (Melissa Head, pers. comms.), which show a larger length at 50% maturity (31.4 cm) and shallower slope (-0.177) of a logistic regression compared to a smaller length at 50% maturity (18.1 cm) and steeper slope (-2.304) assumed in the 2013 assessment based on @pearson_gunderson_2003.
 A sensitivity was conducted to maturity information from the two datasets and to an intermediate maturity-at-length logistic curve (mix_curve, L50% = 24.8 cm and slope = -0.350).
 As in the 2013 assessment, the base model was not sensitive to different maturity assumptions (Figure \ref{fig:mat_sensitiv_spawning}; Figure \ref{fig:mat_sensitiv_mngmt}).
 Differences in fits to the data were negligible.
 The slightly higher stock status in the final year with the @pearson_gunderson_2003 maturity assumptions is likely due to females from strong cohorts in the 2000s being (or becoming) mature that are not yet mature with 2023 larger size-at-maturity assumptions.
 As stated in the 2013 assessment, the slow but steady rate of growth for shortspine thornyheads, with growth still occurring at age 100, reduces the importance of assumptions about maturity because older individuals will have significantly higher spawning output due to their much larger size, regardless of the fraction spawning.

 #### Sensitivity to Landings
 The 2023 assessment uses state-level historical landings reconstructions for thornyhead.
 The two most recent assessments in 2005 and 2013 instead imputed historical catch by assuming shortspine thornyhead landings for the southern trawl fleet prior to 1962 equaled 30% of the sablefish landings.
 Further, new landings reconstructions have become available for Oregon and Washington, and data in PacFIN has undergone revisions since the 2013 assessment, leading to differences in landings between the 2023 landings data and the 2013 landings data.
 Two sensitivities were conducted for landings data.
 One sensitivity that was also conducted in the 2013 assessment replaces the historical landings reconstructions prior to 1962 with the imputed landings that were used in the 2005 and 2013 assessments (23.land.hist_impute).
 A second sensitivity replaces all landings information prior to 2013 with the values that were used in the 2013 assessment (23.land.2013).
-There was little appreciable difference to base model fits across the two sensitivities (Figure \ref{fig:land_sensitiv_spawning} ;Figure \ref{fig:land_sensitiv_mngmt}).
+There was little appreciable difference to base model fits across the two sensitivities (Figure \ref{fig:land_sensitiv_spawning}; Figure \ref{fig:land_sensitiv_mngmt}).

 #### Sensitivity to retention and selectivity
 The 2023 assessment substantially extends the period over both length data of retained and discarded catch, mean individual weight in discards and discard rates estimates are available.
 This data may reflect the dynamics of the thornyhead of the population but also structural, technical or behavioral changes in the fishing fleets.
 Due to the uncertainty around the impact of such changes on the retention and selectivity of the fleets, we assessed the sensitivity of the model to alternative combinations of time blocks for these parameters.
 The sensitivity to time blocks in retention was first performed and the most pertinent model (good fit to the data and parsimony) and the base model were then used to conduct the sensitivity to time blocks in selectivity.
 Time blocks explored were based on a combination of breaks that are summarized in **Table XX**.

 Setting up additional time blocks for the retention parameters improved the fit of the model to the length distributions and the discard rates, hence reducing corresponding likelihood of the model.
 However, the impact on the other components of the model likelihood were very limited.
 None of the time blocks tested substantially reduced other components of the model likelihood or led to changes in the recruitment trends or the depletion status of the population (**Figure XX**).